rubygarage/circledge/intro_to_circleci.md

 CircleCI provides Project and Org settings with encrypted storage in the CircleCI app.

 ### Overview
 To support the open source community, projects that are public on GitHub or Bitbucket receive three free build containers, for a total of four containers.
+Only **one** container is available for private repositories

 ### Private Environment Variables
 Many projects require API tokens, SSH keys, or passwords.
 Private environment variables allow you to safely store secrets, even if your project is public.
 For more information, see the [Environment Variables](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project) document.